ofermeshi/cram-to-text/README.md

 # cram-to-text
 I had my DNA sequenced and got the results as a CRAM file.
 I wanted to extract the complete sequence from it but had a hard time finding code that did that.
 After some investigation, I coded up something in Python that worked for me.
 I thought it may save others some time so sharing it here.

 The code scans all positions in each chromosome, then retrieves all reads that map to that position, finds the most frequent base in that position and writes it to a text file.
 It divides each chromosome into chunks and each chunk is written to a separate file.
 The size of a chunk can be configured by changing the value of BASES_PER_FILE.
-I used 1M so I could create $`1000\times 1000`$ images (see below).
+I used 1M so I could create $`1000\times 1000`$ images, like the one below.

 ## Installing pysam
 `python3 -m pip install pysam`